vPrateek10/Sales-Dashboard/README.md

 ## Problem Statement

 This dashboard helps the organization understand their customers better.
-It helps the organization know if their sales insights.
+It helps the organization know of their sales insights.
 Through different KPI's, they get to know their improvement area, & thus they can improve their services by identifying these area.
 It also lets them know the average sales & profit, thus since by using this dashboard they have identified this problem, they can further work on better profit margins.

  # Report Snapshot (Power BI DESKTOP)